 - Optional stevia for healthy sweetness.

-How to Make a Superfood Smoothie to Treat Arthritis and Inflammation
+How to Make a Smoothie for Inflammation

 - Chop off the green tops of the strawberries.
 If not organic then soak the strawberries, parsley and celery in hot water with a splash of apple cider vinegar for a minute.
 Drain and add the strawberries to the blender.
 Chop up the parsley stalks and throw them into the blender jug along with the heads.